MewPurPur/GodSVG/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Give a clear and concise description of what the bug is and what the expected behavior is.
-For non-trivial issues, provide reproduction steps and screenshots or video if relevant.
+For non-trivial issues, provide reproduction steps, screenshots and video if relevant, and the platform you used GodSVG on.